With a customer experience strategy, you can be sure that your customers are leaving happy and wanting more. Here’s what you’ll find in this article.

-The first step to developing a customer experience strategy is mapping what your customer experience is like.
+The first step to developing a customer experience strategy (or customer experience framework) is mapping what your customer experience is like.
 After all, you can’t make improvements to the customer experience process until you understand the customer journey from start to finish.

 So how can you build a customer experience map?
 The first step is collecting data on your customers.
 Make sure that you understand their feelings throughout the process.

-Here are three ways you can start mapping your customer experience.
+Here are four ways you can start mapping your customer experience.

 By monitoring your online reviews, you can keep track of what your customers are saying across the Internet.
 Keep a close eye on your overall star rating, as it can be an accurate gauge of overall customer opinion.